 - Brookfield Renewable Energy Group in a $140 million senior secured notes offering to finance its acquisition of the portfolio of Black Bear Hydro.

-- Citi and Barclays in $500 million superpriority senior secured DIP credit facilities for Patriot Coal Corporation in its chapter 11 bankruptcy proceedings.
+- Citi and another major financial institution in $500 million superpriority senior secured DIP credit facilities for Patriot Coal Corporation in its chapter 11 bankruptcy proceedings.

 - General Electric Capital Corporation in a $500 million amended and restated credit facility for Axiall Corporation (f/k/a Georgia Gulf Corporation).